This is a really tough one.

 That’s pretty much how it went for a long time.
 That’s the approach and fundamental response to the sexual drive that is STILL influencing men’s attitudes and behaviours around sex to this day.
 This is the also case in much of the animal kingdom (though not all) – the male takes what he wants and it generally isn’t too enjoyable for the female.

+When it comes to our evolution, human males are wired with a perogative to spread their seed with as many young, nubile females as possible, and that innate drive can easily be taken advantage of.
 I think it’s pretty obvious how this plays out today in the dating world, relationships, adult film industry, and advertising and media in general.
 Essentially, many men are still, deep down, infantile cavemen when it comes to navigating the reproductive drive, and I was no exception.

 This is why this particular addiction is SO VERY DIFFICULT to come out of; it is rooted in ancient behaviours embedded in our very DNA, and the energy that fuels it is one of the most powerful life energies that exists on the planet: The drive to reproduce and continue the species.